-A vital responsibility of the leadership is to establish and document an Information Security Policy that is aligned with the key aims of the organization.
-At the top level it must either include objectives, or a framework (guidelines) for setting them.
-To demonstrate that it is aligned with your organization's context and the requirements of key stakeholders, it is recommended that it makes reference to, or contains a summary of, the principal issues and requirements it is designed to manage.
+A vital responsibility of the leadership is to establish and document an Information Security Policy (ISP) that is aligned with the key aims of the organisation.
+At the top level, it must either include objectives or a framework for setting them.
+To demonstrate that it's aligned with your organisation's context and the requirements of key stakeholders, it is recommended that it makes reference to, or contains a summary of, the principal issues and requirements it is designed to manage.
 It must also include a commitment to:

-- satisfying applicable requirements relating to Information Security, such as legal requirements, customer expectations and contractual commitments; and - the continual improvement of your ISMS.
+- Satisfying applicable requirements relating to Information Security, such as legal requirements, customer expectations and contractual commitments. - The continual improvement of your ISMS.

-The Information Security Policy may refer to, or include sub-policies that cover, the key controls of the organization's ISMS.
-Examples include: the selection of suppliers critical to Information Security, the recruitment and training of employees, clear desk and clear screen, cryptographic controls, access controls etc. To demonstrate the importance of the Information Security Policy, it is advisable that it is authorised by the most senior member of your Top Management or each member of the Top Management team.
+The ISP may refer to, or include sub-policies that cover, the key controls of the organisation's ISMS.

+Examples include: the selection of suppliers critical to Information Security, the recruitment and training of employees, clear desk and clear screen, cryptographic controls, access controls etc.

+To demonstrate the importance of the ISP, it is advisable that it is authorised by the most senior member of your Top Management or each member of the Top Management team.

-TIP - To ensure your Information Security Policy is well communicated and available to interested parties, it is a good idea to:
+TIP: To ensure your ISP is well communicated and available to interested parties, it is a good idea to:

-- include it in induction packs and presentations for new employees and contractors; - post the key statement on internal noticeboards, intranets and your organization's website; and - make compliance with it and/or support for it a contractual requirement for employees, contractors and information security-critical suppliers.
+- Include it in induction packs and presentations for new employees and contractors. - Post the key statement on internal noticeboards, intranets and your organisation's website. - Make compliance with it and/or support for it a contractual requirement for employees, contractors and information security-critical suppliers.